Violin Concerto (Beethoven): Alternative versions

 Perhaps due to the Violin Concerto's lack of success at its premiere, and at the request of Muzio Clementi, Beethoven revised it in a version for piano and orchestra, which was later published as Op.
 61a.
 For this version, which is present as a sketch in the Violin Concerto's autograph alongside revisions to the solo part, Beethoven wrote a lengthy first movement cadenza which features the orchestra's timpanist along with the solo pianist.
+This and the cadenzas for the other movements were later arranged for the violin (and timpani) by Rudolf Kolisch, Max Rostal, Ottokar Nováček, Christian Tetzlaff and Wolfgang Schneiderhan.
+Gidon Kremer, on his recording with Nikolaus Harnoncourt, adapts these cadenzas for violin, timpani and piano, although the piano does not play in any other parts of the recording.
+Patricia Kopatchinskaja adapted the cadenza of the first movement for two violins, celli and timpani, for the other movements for violin.
+Seiji Ozawa also wrote an arrangement for piano.
 More recently, it has been arranged as a concerto for clarinet and orchestra by Mikhail Pletnev.
-Robert Bockmühl (1820/21–1881) arranged the solo violin part for cello & played it as a Cello Concerto; Gary Karr played Bockmühl's arrangement on a double-bass tuned in fifths as a double bass concerto.
+In 1982 japanese virtuoso Kazuhito Yamashita recorded his own arrangement as a Guitar Concerto.
+Robert Bockmühl (1820/21–1881) arranged the solo violin part for cello.

 Recordings

-The first known recording of Beethoven's violin concerto was made in 1925 for Polydor by violinist Josef Wolfsthal, with Hans Thierfelder conducting the Berlin Staatsoper Orchestra.
-Hundreds of recordings have been made since, among which the following have received awards and outstanding reviews:
+The first known recording of Beethoven's violin concerto was made in 1923 for His Master's Voice by violinist Isolde Menges, with Landon Ronald conducting the Royal Albert Hall Orchestra.
+Hundreds of recordings have been made since, among which the following have received awards and/or outstanding reviews: